-The Faculty of Engineering at Khon Kaen University (KKU) recently welcomed a delegation of Japanese researchers to review the progress of a collaborative project focused on producing biomethane from duckweed.
+The Faculty of Engineering at Khon Kaen University (KKU) recently welcomed a delegation of Japanese researchers to review the progress of a collaborative project on biomethane production from duckweed.

-The visit, which took place on September 22, 2025, was organized under the framework of the SATREPS (Science and Technology Research Partnership for Sustainable Development) program, overseen by the Japan Science and Technology Agency (JST) and the Japan International Cooperation Agency (JICA).
+The visit, held on September 22, 2025, was conducted under the framework of the SATREPS (Science and Technology Research Partnership for Sustainable Development) program, overseen by the Japan Science and Technology Agency (JST) and the Japan International Cooperation Agency (JICA).

 The Japanese delegation was led by Professor Masaaki Morikawa of Hokkaido University and Associate Professor Kengo Kubota of Tohoku University.
 They were received by Associate Professor Pairaya Choeisai of the Environmental Engineering Department, who serves as the head of the “Biomethane Production” component of the larger research initiative.